-- 1. Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions, or - 2.
+- 1. Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been identified previously identified and documented by the local code enforcement official and which are the minimum necessary to assure safe living conditions, or - 2.
 Any alteration of a "historic structure" provided that the alteration will not preclude the structure's continued designation as a "Historic Structure".